 Software issues will be addressed in the order in which they are received.
-IACS provides Desktop support for many portfolios on campus and addresses all their needs equally.

 Software installation and inventories

-IACS DSS will work with designated Desktop Support Liaisons to compile software inventories and ensure adequate software licenses are on file.
+MCS will work with designated Desktop Support Liaisons to compile software inventories and ensure adequate software licenses are on file.

 Hardware Life Cycle Inventory, Installation, and Purchases